TV of the Third Reich

 |The A4/V2 launch pad at Peenemunde, 1943 (Ang, Federal Archive)|

-Nazi television lasted for about a decade.
+Third Reich television lasted for about a decade.
 The clips that survive make for startling viewing.
-There are hints throughout the of the more brutal aspects of Nazi culture, presented in a way that is eerily reminiscent of modern television programs.
+There are hints throughout the of the more brutal aspects of German culture, presented in a way that is eerily reminiscent of modern television programs.
 There is a lesson for us there.
-When that attractive woman sitting behind the desk in front of the camera starts talking, remember that she is advancing an agenda today just as much as the Nazi presenters did during World War II.
-Learning about Nazi television helps to hammer home the point that technology itself is morally neutral; it is the people behind the scenes who decide whether it is used for good or evil.
+When that attractive woman sitting behind the desk in front of the camera starts talking, remember that she is advancing an agenda today just as much as the German presenters did during World War II.
+Learning about Third Reich television helps to hammer home the point that technology itself is morally neutral; it is the people behind the scenes who decide whether it is used for good or evil.